Type-Delta/vs-perfume/README.md

 CSS overrides are required to achieve the glassmorphism effect.

-Please note that **every time VS Code updates, you need to re-enable the custom CSS and JS extension again.** As it modifies the core files of VS Code and would be reverted on update.
+Please note that **every time VS Code updates, you would need to re-enable the custom CSS and JS extension again.** As it modifies the core files of VS Code and would be reverted on every update.

 This step is recommended BUT ***OPTIONAL*** and the theme would look good without it.